 We recommend sitting for the SAT or ACT in the spring of junior year and fall of the senior year.
 We do not find that taking these tests more than two times or using a test preparation company to be useful in increasing the likelihood of admission.

 Georgetown maintains a holistic review process with a focus on success in your high school curriculum as the foundation of a competitive application.
-Please plan on taking either the SAT or ACT and three SAT II Subject Tests for submission with your application.
+Please plan on taking either the SAT or ACT and three SAT Subject Tests for submission with your application.

 Georgetown University does not participate in the Score Choice option available through the College Board.
-Georgetown requires that you submit scores from all test sittings of the SAT, ACT, and SAT II Subject Tests.
+Georgetown requires that you submit scores from all test sittings of the SAT, ACT, and SAT Subject Tests.
 Georgetown evaluates thousands of competitive applicants each year for admission; access to your full testing profile enables the admissions committee to fully and fairly assess your individual strengths in comparison to the entire applicant pool.